South Hampstead railway station

-South Hampstead railway station is on Loudoun Road in the London Borough of Camden.
-It is served by London Overground services on the Watford DC line.
+South Hampstead is a London Overground station on the Lioness line, situated on Loudoun Road in the London Borough of Camden.
 It is about 550 yd south west of Swiss Cottage Underground station.

 The Chiltern Main Line crosses over the east end of the station on a bridge, briefly in open air between tunnelled sections on each side of the cutting.

 History

 South Hampstead opened in 1879 as "Loudon Road station" and acquired its present name in 1922.
-Two platforms on the Euston to Watford DC Line remain; those on the slow main lines were largely demolished in the 1960s.
+Two platforms on the Watford DC line remain; those on the slow main lines were largely demolished in the 1960s.
 During the West Coast Main Line electrification the original LNWR street building was replaced by one in the 1960s "brick lavatory" style and a new station footbridge was constructed.
 Traces of the removed station canopies and older footbridge can be seen in the brickwork of the retaining walls on both sides of the line.

 South Hampstead station was evocatively described by Sir John Betjeman in his First and Last Loves, 1952.